We may earn a commission if you make a purchase through the links on our website.

 Pacman

-• Pacman 6.0 includes new features like parallel download support, retry downloads, events for download completion, and more
+• Enhanced Features in Pacman 6.0: Recent enhancements in Pacman 6.0, such as parallel download support, retry downloads, and events for download completion, further enhance its functionality and performance.

 As mentioned earlier, Arch Linux uses the one-of-a-kind package manager, “pacman,” which allows you to either use a pre-built package (from repositories) or build it yourself from scratch.
 Pacman includes a set of commands to manage all the Arch-based packages and comes with binary packages to help with a package build.
 This advanced package manager uses simple compressed files “bsdtar(1) .tar” as a package format and a package database system.